Simhyeon/r4d/README.md

-rad -e FileToWriteError.txt # Log error to file rad -s # Suppress error rad -n # Always use unix newline (default is '\r\n' in windows platform)
+rad -e FileToWriteError.txt # Log error to file rad -s # Suppress error rad -n # Always use unix newline (default is '\r\n' in windows platform) rad -p # Purge mode, print nothing if a macro doesn't exist

-# Freeze rule to a file
+# Freeze(zip to binary) rules to a single file
 rad test -f frozen.r4f
 # Melt a file and use in processing
 rad test -m frozen.r4f